kubernetes/kubernetes/docs/devel/controllers.md

 	// you always have to indicate to the queue that you've completed a piece of work defer c.queue.Done(key)

 	// do your work on the key.
-This method will contains your "do stuff" logic" err := c.syncHandler(key.(string))
+This method will contains your "do stuff" logic err := c.syncHandler(key.(string))
 	if err == nil {
 		// if you had no error, tell the queue to stop tracking history for your key.
 This will